-There can be no assurance that the tax laws applicable to the fund under the Income Tax Act (Canada) (the "Tax Act") or under foreign tax regimes, or the administration thereof, will not be changed in a manner which could adversely affect the fund or its unitholders.
+There can be no assurance that the tax laws applicable to the fund under foreign tax regimes, or the administration thereof, will not be changed in a manner which could adversely affect the fund or its unitholders.

-There can be no assurance that Canadian federal income tax laws and the administrative policies and assessing practices of the CRA respecting the treatment of trusts such as the fund will not be changed in a manner that adversely affects the fund or its unitholders.
+There can be no assurance that Canadian federal income tax laws and the administrative policies and assessing practices of the Canada Revenue Agency ("CRA") respecting the treatment of trusts such as the fund will not be changed in a manner that adversely affects the fund or its unitholders.
 For example, changes to tax legislation or the administration thereof could affect the taxation of the fund or the constituent issuers in the fund's portfolio.

 Certain tax rules apply to direct and indirect investments by Canadian residents in non-resident trusts (the "NRT Rules").
-It is not expected that the NRT Rules will be applied in respect of investments, if any, made by the fund in non-resident funds that are trusts; however no assurances can be given in this regard.
+It is not expected that the NRT Rules will be applied in respect of investments, if any, made by the fund in non-resident funds that are trusts; however, no assurances can be given in this regard.